The Letters of Vincent van Gogh: The letters as literature

-Van Gogh was an avid reader, and his letters reflect his literary pursuits as well as a uniquely authentic literary style.
+Van Gogh was an avid reader, and his letters reflect his literary pursuits as well as a unique literary style.
 His writing style in the letters reflects the literature he read and valued: Balzac, historians such as Michelet, and naturalists such as Zola, Voltaire and Flaubert.
 Additionally he read novels written by George Eliot, Charlotte Brontë, and Charles Dickens, as well as John Keats's poetry, reading mostly at night when the light was too poor for painting.
 Gauguin told him "that he read too much".

 Van Gogh scholar Jan Hulsker wrote of van Gogh's letters, "Vincent was able to express himself splendidly, and it is this remarkable writing talent that has secured the letters their lasting place in world literature".
 Poet W. H. Auden wrote about the letters, "there is scarcely one letter by van Gogh which I ... do not find fascinating".
 Pomerans believes the letters to be on the level of "world literature" based on style and the ability to express himself.
 In the letters Vincent reflects different facets of his personality and he adopts a tone specific to his circumstances.
 At the time he went through a stage of religious fanaticism, his letters fully reflect his thoughts; at the time he was involved with Sien Hoornik his letters reflect his feelings.